spotmaxtech/maxcloud-docs/maxlang/quickStart.md

 # MaxLang Quick Start
 ## -- All New Design, All For DevOps

-MaxLang is the dedicated programming language for automating the DevOps tasks, which is implemented and maintained by SpotMax team.
+MaxLang is the dedicated programming language for automating the DevOps tasks, which is implemented and maintained by MaxCloud team.

 ## Primitive Data Types
 ### Number